 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma book value (deficit) per share of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$9.60 per share, based on our pro forma net tangible book value (deficit) as of December 31, 2012.
-Further, investors purchasing common stock in this offering will contribute approximately 49% of the total amount invested by stockholders since our inception, but will own only approximately 30% of the shares of common stock outstanding.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, based on an assumed initial public offering price of \$ per share (the mid-point of the price range set forth on the cover page of this prospectus) and our pro forma net tangible book value (deficit) as of December 31, 2012.
+Further, based on these assumptions, investors purchasing common stock in this offering will contribute approximately % of the total amount invested by stockholders since our inception, but will own only approximately % of the shares of common stock outstanding.
 For information on how the foregoing amounts were calculated, see "Dilution."